finos/tracdap/doc/deployment/sandbox.rst

       defaultStorageKey: ACME_SALES_DATA
       defaultStorageFormat: ARROW_FILE

-The last thing you need to add to the platform config file is model repositories.
 The example config contains the TRAC repository as an example, you should replace this with your own model repository and choose a meaningful repository key.
 You can add multiple repositories if required, so long as each one has a unique key.